ScorpicSavior/NinNinUplink/README.md

 ## Installing and Running

-Go to the [releases](https://github.com/ScorpicSavior/NinNinUplink/releases) page on GitHub and download the zip bundle.
+Go to the [releases](https://github.com/ScorpicSavior/NinNinUplink/releases) page on GitHub and download the zip bundle (not the source code).
 Extract it into a folder anywhere you like.
 Then simply launch NinNinUplink.exe and see what happens ;-)

 The application will try to detect your Tree of Savior installation automatically, so you don't need to set the ToS folder yourself.
 If the auto-detection fails,